chilio/laravel-dusk-ci/README.md

 You are encouraged to use this **docker image** for testing purposes in **gitlab ci environments**, or anywhere else. **[MIT license](https://github.com/chilio/laravel-dusk-ci/blob/master/LICENSE)**.

-This works out of the box, and is really simple, to set up your own **CI testing environment**.
+This works out of the box, and is really simple to set up for your own **CI testing environment**.

-However, you might need to update your project, according to this documentation, so please read carefully....
+However, **you might need to update your project**, according to this documentation, so please read carefully....

 If this is helpful to you, you can always add star on docker hub, to make it more visible to other users. [![Docker stars](https://img.shields.io/docker/stars/chilio/laravel-dusk-ci.svg)](https://hub.docker.com/r/chilio/laravel-dusk-ci/)